PICOS DE EUROPA

 A detailed itinerary of this tour

 Meet and welcome at Bilbao airport before heading to the picturesque town of Potes via the impressive La Hermida gorges.
 Depending on flight times we may do some birding in a nearby public area which still has excellent old oaks and Chesnut trees.
 In the holes of these ancient trees a few pairs of Common Redstart breed while Yellowhammer, Tree Pipit, Wryneck and European Serin are also well present.
-Dinner and accommodation in Tama (Potes).
+Dinner and accommodation near Potes.

 There are plenty roads and hiking itineraries starting near Potes.
 On our fourth day of tour we will spend part of the day exploring some Sessile and Holm Oak woods which differ from each other in their birds.
 We will try to find Firecrest, Cirl Bunting, Pied Flycatcher, Spotted Flycatcher, Middle Spotted Woodpecker, Wryneck, European Honey Buzzard and Red-backed Shrike.
 Amongst the butterflies we should also see the showy Cleopatra, Brimstone and Spanish Swallowtail.
 Orchids, with particularly abundant Pink Butterfly and Lizards are specially attractive due to its variety.

 Day 5 / June 30: Potes - Piedrasluengas - San Salvador (Romanesque church)